 Ever wonder what the technical or botanical differences are between trees and shrubs?
 Is a shrub really just a shorter tree?
-We’ve got you covered with answers to these questions and more with this passage from The Complete Encyclopedia of Trees and Shrubs, a fantastic resource guide worth having in your landscaping resource library.
+Our tree service experts in Longmont, CO have got you covered with answers to these questions and more with this passage from The Complete Encyclopedia of Trees and Shrubs, a fantastic resource guide worth having in your landscaping resource library.
 While the differences are often debated, we’ll help you to dive deeper into a simple topic that is often taken for granted.
 In this post, you’ll also learn about other plant classifications such as monocotyledons that would botanically not be defined as trees or shrubs.
 Read on to learn more, and don’t forget to visit our related article on Common Tree and Shrub Myths…

 Trees and shrubs are the mainstay of the garden, providing both a framework and background for other plantings.
 They offer shelter, shade and protection, and attract birds.
 As there is such a variety of shapes, sizes, and textures and colors to choose from, with adequate research gardeners can usually find the right tree or shrub to suit their particular situation.